 The Gradient Editor

-Linear gradients are usually the most common, where two colors appear at opposite points of an object and will blend into each other.
+Linear gradients are usually the most common, where two colors appear at opposite ends of an object and blend into each other.

 Linear & Radial Gradients

-Each of the gradient colors is represented by a circle in the Gradient Bar.
+Each of the colors in your gradient is represented by a Color Slider on the Gradient Bar.

-Tap on to set the color via the Color Picker.
-Updating one of these color circle will immediately update the gradient live.
+You can tap on a Color Slider to set its color via the Color Picker.
+Updating the color of a Color Slider will immediately update the gradient live in your selected shape.

 Add a new Color to your Gradient

-Double tap in the middle of the gradient editor to distribute color points.
+Double tap in the middle of the Gradient Bar to distribute the Color Sliders evenly.

-TIP: Updating one of these color circles will immediately update the gradient of your shape.
+TIP: Updating one of these Color Sliders will immediately update the gradient of your shape.